graphcore/examples/applications/tensorflow/bert/README.md

 ## Changelog <a name="changelog"></a>

+### October 2021
+- Use off chip replicated optimizer state sharding feature in pretraining.

-September 2021:
+### September 2021
-- Added inference program using the IPU embedded application runtime.
+- Added inference program using the IPU embedded application runtime
 - Update LAMB to be disabled on bias parameters.

-October 2021:
-- Use off chip replicated optimizer state sharding feature in pretraining.

 ## Benchmarking <a name="benchmarking"></a>